A step-by-step look at the protective services officer (PSO) recruitment process.

 - prior misconduct

-- or any form of improper conduct.
+- any form of improper conduct.

 This helps keep Victoria Police an ethical organisation.